alvarolorentedev/kanekotic-page/blog/2022-09-10-delivery-acceleration-environments.md

 date: 2022-10-08T21:26:12.000+02:00
 draft: false
 title: 'Delivery Acceleration: Deployment Environments'
-description: How do we run services?, is it worth having multiple environments?
+description: Where should we run our services? are there hidden consts on certain practices?
 authors:
 - kanekotic
 tags: